 The ViewEncapsulation.Emulated

-strategy in angular adds the unique HTML attributes to the component CSS styles and to the markup so as to achieve the encapsulation.
+strategy in angular adds the unique HTML attributes to the component CSS styles and to the markup so as to achieve encapsulation.
 This is not true encapsulation.
 The Angular Emulates the encapsulation, Hence the name Emulated.

 If you do not specify encapsulations in components, the angular uses the ViewEncapsulation.Emulated